Adler Archer, JD

 Johns Hopkins Veterans Employee Resource Group

-Helped launch the university’s Veterans Employee Resource Group (VERG)—a staff- and faculty-led community for veterans, service members, and military-connected employees across Johns Hopkins.
-The early work was deliberately unglamorous: aligning with HR and senior leadership on charter and priorities, creating reliable touchpoints for peer support and visibility, and making the case that veteran talent is part of how the institution operates, not an add-on.
-That foundation is what lets VERG advocate on benefits, hiring, and retention with the credibility of people who have worn the uniform and now wear Hopkins badges too.
+Helped launch the university’s Veterans Employee Resource Group (VERG), a staff- and faculty-led community for veterans, service members, and military-connected employees across Johns Hopkins.
+The early work was deliberately unglamorous: aligning with HR and leadership on charter and priorities, building reliable peer support, and making the case that veteran talent is how the institution operates, not an add-on.
+That foundation lets VERG advocate on benefits, hiring, and retention with the credibility of people who have worn the uniform and now wear Hopkins badges too.

 Director of outreach strategy · 2022–2024 · NeuroTech Harbor